Best Database Administration Bachelor's Programs 2025

 Accreditations: ABET accredited (engineering programs)

 6. #6.
-Utah State University
+Utah State University — Bachelor's Database Administration

+Hakia ranks Utah State University's bachelor's database administration program #6.
+Delivery: on-campus.
 Location: Logan, UT | Type: Public | Tuition: $7,387/year | Graduation Rate: 100% | Score: 59.1

 What makes Utah State University stand out: Utah State distinguishes itself through a capstone-driven curriculum that requires students to architect, implement, and optimize production-scale databases for real client organizations.

 Program Overview: Utah State's database administration curriculum emphasizes practical systems design and enterprise data management through a hands-on capstone sequence where students architect and deploy real-world database solutions.
-The program's strength lies in its integration of modern cloud platforms—particularly AWS and Azure—alongside traditional relational and NoSQL technologies, preparing graduates for the hybrid infrastructure environments they'll encounter in practice.
+The program's strength lies in its integration of modern cloud platforms, particularly AWS and Azure, alongside traditional relational and NoSQL technologies, preparing graduates for the hybrid infrastructure environments they'll encounter in practice.
 Faculty bring extensive industry experience in data warehousing and business intelligence, and the program maintains active partnerships with regional tech employers who provide guest lectures, mentorship, and direct recruitment pipelines.
 Students particularly benefit from the emphasis on performance tuning and query optimization, skills that directly translate to entry-level DBA roles.
 The program's location in Logan provides access to a growing tech corridor while maintaining close ties to the Mountain West's expanding data-driven enterprises.

 Degree Programs: Bachelors in Database Administration; BS in Computer Science (4 years); Master of Management Information Systems (MMIS); Master of Data Analytics (MDATA)